j1an5/workers-oauth-provider-forgbot/README.md

 ## Beta

-As of March, 2025, this library is very new, prerelaese software.
+As of March, 2025, this library is very new, prerelease software.
 The API is still subject to change.

 ## Benefits of this library